aws-samples/ecs-deep-learning-workshop/README.md

 *TBD - consider adding another optional test - SSH into container*

-### Lab 3 - Deploy the MXNet Container with ECS
+### Lab 3 - Deploy the MXNet Container with ECS:
-Now that you have an MXNet container ready to go, you will create a task definition to deploy your shiny new container with ECS.
-Task definitions specify key parameters used by ECS to run your container.
-For example, it specifies which Docker image to deploy, cpu/memory resource requirements, port mappings, volume mappings and more.
-Task Definitions can be represented in JSON, so for your convenience, we provide a task definition in the lab 3 folder for you to use.
+Now that you have an MXNet container ready to go, you will create a Task Definition, which specifies parameters used by ECS to run your container, e.g. Docker image, cpu/memory resource requirements, host:container port mappings.
+You'll notice that the params in the Task Definition closely match options passed to a Docker run command.

-*add instructions...*
+1\.
+Open the EC2 Container Service dashboard and click on **Task Definitions** in the left menu.

+2\.

 **Checkpoint**
 *add steps to verify successful completion of the lab*
 ssh to master, check connectivity to secondary

-### Lab 4 - Image Classification with MXNet
+### Lab 4 - Image Classification with MXNet:
 Now that you have an MXNet container built and deployed with ECS, you can try out an image classification example provided by MXNet to make sure the framework is working properly.
 There are two examples you can run through, one for training a model and one for generating a prediction.
 Both examples are presented in the form of a Jupyter notebook.
 You may have noticed that Jupyter was installed and configured during the creation of the MXNet image.
 If you're new to Jupyter, it is essentially a web application that allows you to interactively step through blocks of written code.
 The code can be edited by the user as needed or desired, and there is a play button that lets you step through the cells.
 Cells that do not code have no effect, so you can hit play to pass through the cell.

-#### Training
+#### Training:
 *add instructions*

-#### Prediction
+#### Prediction:
-Since training a model can be resource intensive and a lengthy process, you will run through an example that uses a pre-trained model built from the full ImageNet dataset, which is a collection of over 10 million images with thousands of classes for those images.
+Since training a model can be resource intensive and a lengthy process, you will run through an example that uses a pre-trained model built from the full [ImageNet](http://image-net.org/) dataset, which is a collection of over 10 million images with thousands of classes for those images.
 This example is built with a Juypter notebook, so you can interactively walk through the steps.

 1\.
 Open a web browser and visit this URL to access the Jupyter notebook for the demo; the password is ***XXXXXXXXX***:
 http://***ec2_public_dns_name***/notebooks/mxnet-notebooks/python/tutorials/predict_imagenet.ipynb